-The Company's authorized share capital consists of an unlimited number of Common Shares of which 49,136,407 Common Shares were issued and outstanding as at December 31, 2023.
-As at the date hereof, 99,624,946 Common Shares are issued and outstanding.
+The Company's authorized share capital consists of an unlimited number of Common Shares of which 141,640,745 Common Shares were issued and outstanding as at December 31, 2024.
 The holders of Common Shares are entitled to receive notice of and attend all meetings of shareholders with each Common Share entitling the holder to one vote on all matters voted on by shareholders, including the election of directors.
 Holders of Common Shares are entitled to receive dividends when, as and if declared by the Board.
 In the event of the dissolution, liquidation, or winding up of Excellon, holders of Common Shares are entitled to share rateably in any assets remaining after the satisfaction in full of the prior rights of creditors, including holders of Excellon's indebtedness.